 - Our Triune God, Philip Ryken and Michael LeFebvre.
 Basic, non-technical treatment of the trinity.

 - Living for God’s Glory, Joel Beeke & others.
-Helpful, devotional, practical intro to Calvinism.
+Helpful, devotional, practical.

 - The Presence of God, Ryan Lister.
 Really helpful.
 He ties all of Scripture together around the theme of God dwelling with His people.